SendurLanter/SendurLanter.github.io/_pages/portfolio.md

 *Research work in "Wireless and Mobile Networking Laboratory"*

 In this work, I mathematically formulated the information dissemination process through interaction on social media.
-Then, I proposed a heuristic algorithm that utilize social information and dissemination state in the community to determine caching decision with an aim to optimize users' QoE.
+Then, I proposed a heuristic algorithm that utilize social information and dissemination state in the community to determine collaborative caching decision among edge servers with an aim to optimize users' QoE.

 Demo of key concept:  <br/> <img src="http://SendurLanter.github.io/files/dissemination.gif"  width="300" height="225" align=center>